 “THC’s effects differ qualitatively from many other drugs, especially alcohol.
 For example, subjects drive faster after drinking alcohol and slower after smoking marijuana. … Very importantly, our city driving study showed that drivers who drank alcohol over-estimated their performance quality whereas those who smoked marijuana under-estimated it. … “[S]ubjects in the marijuana group were not only aware of their intoxicated condition, but were … attempting to compensate for it.
 [D]rivers become overconfident after drinking alcohol and … become more cautious and self-critical after consuming low doses of THC, as smoked marijuana.”
 US National Highway Traffic Safety Administration, Marijuana and Actual Driving Performance, 1993

-Attempts to equate DUI-marijuana with DUI-alcohol are misguided.
+Attempting to equate DUI-marijuana with DUI-alcohol is a mistake.

 But many, not yet knowing any better, assume this false equivalency.